-- 2. Team members want consistency but don't want policies. - Developers want to be more efficient but don't want to change how they work. - 4.
-Strategy 4 is ineffective if it's constantly in flux, but a strategy that remains unchanged in the presence of new information is incorrect.
+- 1. Customers demand an improved UX, but they don't want to learn a new UX, and they always complain when it changes. - 2.
+Team members want consistency but don't want policies. - 3.
+Developers want to be more efficient but don't want to change how they work. - 4.
+Strategy is ineffective if it's constantly in flux, but a strategy that remains unchanged in the presence of new information is incorrect.